Disclosure: GTM Bud is our product. We mention it in this guide to show how the strategies apply in practice, and we call out its limits honestly.

 Build the pipeline before you need it

-Start small: define a tight niche, source 20 prospects, write five personalized messages, and follow up three times.
+Start small: define a tight niche, work your warm list, source 20 cold prospects, write five personalized messages, and follow up three times.
 Measure what happens.
 Adjust.
 Repeat.
 That is the entire playbook.

 The best time to start outbound was before you needed clients.
 The second-best time is now.